Archive for the 'blogging' Category

 Five years of blogging today

 For several years now, I’ve missed my blogaversary, so I’m happy that I actually remembered this year.
 I’ve just finished my fifth year of blogging, although I slowed down a bit during 2007 for various reasons.
-The Wordpress version of the blog only has 2007 on it, but the PyBlosxom version of my blog is still around (look in the sidebar for the link), and permalinks still work.
+The WordPress version of the blog only has 2007 on it, but the PyBlosxom version of my blog is still around (look in the sidebar for the link), and permalinks still work.
 As proof, here’s the very first post.
 I plan to be a little more active this year…

 Maybe the blogosphere really is a cesspool … Death threats against Kathy Sierra?!